david-soto-m/envy-notes/README.md

 ## Documentation

-When ther is a proyect to actually document it will be documented here, I guess.
+When there is a project to actually document it will be documented here, I guess.

 ### Structure